School

 6th Form (Appleton College)

 Our sixth form provision offers a broad range of academic, and some vocational, courses.
 It enjoys an established level of success in public examinations and the majority of students take up places in Higher Education.
 College students enjoy all the facilities of a large comprehensive specialist school along with their own social and private study facilities.
-A major building programme, in 2004, has enhanced substantially the sixth form study and seminar facilities.
+A major building programme, in 2004, enhanced substantially the sixth form study and seminar facilities.
 A separate Sixth Form Prospectus is available from the school.
 Student destinations at the end of year 13 are published annually for all parents via the school’s newsletter.

 Teacher Training